- Borodin Quartet No. 2

 - Alexina Louie Quartet No. 2

-- Mendelssohn Capriccio in E minor for string quartet
+- FELIX MENDELSSOHN Capriccio in E minor for string quartet

 This concert, the third in our noon-hour series celebrating the NAC Orchestra at 50 years young, features more outstanding young artists who have passed through the Orchestra’s elite music training programs.